usnistgov/FIPS201/_Appendix/glossary.md

 application.

 Card Verifiable Certificate
-: A certificate stored on the _PIV card_ that includes a public key, the signature of a _certification authority_, and further information needed to verify the certificate.
+: A certificate stored on the _PIV card_ that includes a _public key_, the signature of a _certification authority_, and further information needed to verify the certificate.

 Central Verification System
 : A system operated by the Office of Personnel Management that contains information on security clearances, investigations, suitability, fitness determinations, [[HSPD-12]](references.md#ref-HSPD-12) decisions, PIV credentials, and polygraph data.

 Certificate Revocation List
-: A list of revoked _public key_ certificates created and digitally signed by a _certification authority_ [[RFC 5280]](references.md#ref-RFC5280) [[RFC 6818]](references.md#ref-RFC6818).
+: A list of revoked _public key certificates_ created and digitally signed by a _certification authority_ [[RFC 5280]](references.md#ref-RFC5280) [[RFC 6818]](references.md#ref-RFC6818).

 Certification